Just like every year…

-For Jessica Schulz and her colleague Robert Röder, another account manager for financial communications at Leinhäuser, time is the toughest challenge they face.
-Röder says: “Ideally, we will start planning the translation of an annual report six months before its release date.
-We will hear from many customers as early as August.”
-With this information in hand, the account managers begin the job of assembling their teams, estimating timeframes and coordinating schedules with customers.
-This leaves room for joint discussions about which text or step should be eventually given a higher priority to prevent bottlenecks from developing down the road.
-This will also create the time needed to ensure the total accuracy of the translation.
+With this information in hand, our account managers begin assembling their teams, estimating timeframes and coordinating schedules with customers.
+This leaves enough room for figuring out which texts or steps should eventually be given a higher priority, thereby preventing bottlenecks down the road, while also providing the time needed to ensure the total accuracy of the translation.

 Standby service: the reserve force for the deadline phase

 We’re also ready when deadlines grow tight.
 Our account managers set up a standby team that can handle any last-minute changes made to an annual report.
 Through this service, a standby manager and a native-speaking translator from the team are available after business hours to take care of any information or changes made shortly before the annual report is to be printed.

 There can be many reasons for such changes: An important board meeting may be held to discuss the numbers on the evening before the print deadline, or a company will work over the weekend to hone the final versions of the texts that will then have to be translated and added to the annual report.